 Beat of Hawaii’s take.

-We still don’t think that there will be a strike, or at least not one of any substance.
-Why?
-This is a very challenging time in Hawaii travel, with the ramping up of unprecedented competition in the form of Southwest Hawaii flights.
+We continue to feel strongly that there will be no strike, or at least not one of any substance or duration.
+The reason is that this is a very challenging time in Hawaii travel, with the rapid ramping up of competition from Southwest Hawaii flights.
 It would be the most inopportune time for Hawaiian Airlines to have any interruption in service, especially over the next twelve months.
 For that reason, it is probably the best time for the flight attendants to be pushing for an immediate resolution.

 Photo depiction of Hawaiian Airlines Boeing 787 Dreamliner.